Pharmacy Contraception Service (PCS)

 Pre-consultation

-A template pre-consultation questionnaire has been developed to allow people who will attend the pharmacy, or who are in the pharmacy for the service, to provide information which can then be used by the pharmacist during the consultation.
-The pre-consultation questionnaire may assist pharmacy owners in reducing the pharmacist/service user contact time, if their chosen IT system does not offer any pre-consultation solutions.
+A template pre-consultation questionnaire has been developed to allow people who will attend the pharmacy, or who are in the pharmacy for the service, to provide information which can then be used by the pharmacist or pharmacy technician during the consultation.
+The pre-consultation questionnaire may assist pharmacy owners in reducing the pharmacist/ pharmacy technician/service user contact time, if their chosen IT system does not offer any pre-consultation solutions.

 The clinical appropriateness of a supply of OC will be determined by the pharmacist, as part of a consultation with the individual, following the guidelines in the PGD.
 The following should take place during the consultation and reference to the PGD should be made:

-- Blood pressure measurement and BMI calculation and/or recording with an explanation of the results if a supply of COC is being considered or requested (where this is not done by suitably trained and competent pharmacy staff before the consultation);
+• Blood pressure measurement and BMI calculation and/or recording with an explanation of the results where these measurements are appropriate and are undertaken as a part of the consultation (where this is not done by suitably trained and competent pharmacy staff before the consultation);

-- NHS-assured clinical record systems should offer consultation prompts and will facilitate the recording of information that is required to be collected as part of the service.
-Annex B of the service specification sets out the fields which need to be collected in a pharmacy’s clinical record for the service.
+• NHS-assured clinical record systems should offer consultation prompts and will facilitate the recording of information that is required to be collected as part of the service.

 Additional advice & signposting

-To assist individuals in obtaining further information, the pharmacist can signpost individuals to other information sources, such as NHS.UK, to obtain additional information and advice to improve their understanding about contraception and sexual health.
+To assist individuals in obtaining further information, the pharmacist or pharmacy technician can signpost individuals to other information sources, such as NHS.UK, to obtain additional information and advice to improve their understanding about contraception and sexual health.

 Below are links to some examples of information and resources which may be appropriate to signpost individuals to as part of this service.
-Pharmacists are advised to make themselves familiar with the content on these sites which can also be used as shared decision-making contraception consultation tools:
+Pharmacists and pharmacy technicians are advised to make themselves familiar with the content on these sites which can also be used as shared decision-making contraception consultation tools:

 Advice on: